-If students have difficulty responding to questions, reread pertinent passages of the Read-Aloud and/or refer to specific images.
+If students have difficulty responding to questions, reread pertinent passages of the readaloud and/or refer to specific images.

-- 4. Evaluative.
+- 1. Literal.
+What is the setting of this story? (ancient Greece; Olympia) - 2.
+Inferential.
+Why are Leonidas and Cyrus traveling to Mount Olympus? (to sell their wares or pottery at the Olympic races held in honor of Zeus and to watch the races) - 3.
+Literal.
+Which gods or goddesses does Cyrus tell Leonidas about on their journey?
+(Answers may vary.)
+What are some of their special powers?
+(Answers may vary.)
+[Tell students that you will review all of the gods and goddesses and their special powers later.] - 4.
+Evaluative.
 Do you think Leonidas thinks the Greek gods and goddesses are fictional characters?
-(Answers may vary, but should rely on students' understanding that the ancient Greeks believed these stories as part of their religion.) - 5.
+(Answers may vary, but should rely on students' understanding that ancient Greeks believed these stories as part of their religion.) - 5.
 Evaluative.
 What did Leonidas think he glimpsed as he looked at Mount Olympus in the distance? (the twelve thrones of the Olympian gods) Do you really think he saw this?
 Why or why not?
-(Answers may vary)
+(Answers may vary.)

 You heard that Greek myths are fiction, or stories that are not true.
 How do you know they are fiction?
-(Answers may vary, but may include that the gods and goddesses possess supernatural powers; the ancient Greeks created the stories to explain events in nature that they could not explain; etc.)
+(Answers may vary, but may include that the gods and goddesses possess supernatural powers; ancient Greeks created the stories to explain events in nature that they could not explain; etc.)

-- 6. Evaluative.
+6. Evaluative.
 Think-Pair-Share: How were the gods and goddesses similar to humans?
 (They were believed to have many different emotions and could fall in love like humans.)
 How were they different?
-(They were believed to have special powers and to be immortal, or to never die; humans can be real - whereas Greek gods and goddesses are fictional characters) TEKS 2.1.A
+(They were believed to have special powers and to be immortal, or to never die; humans can be real whereas Greek gods and goddesses are fictional characters.)